 A Buy-to-Let mortgage is where you buy anther property specifically as an investment with the intention of letting it out.

 Normally a minimum of 25% deposit.

 Not for your main residence, but if you have investment properties that were bought on a Buy-to-Let basis, these will be subject to Capital Gains Tax.

 This is a score that we all have and is based on how we have conducted our finances over the preceding six years and is used by Financial Services companies to assess our credit worthiness.

 You can improve your score by proving that you can repay debt and cope with any credit commitment you have, such as loans and credit cards and by paying things like mobile phone bills and utility bills on time.
 Also, it helps to be on the electoral role.

 Contact us at Money Matters for a free no obligation assessment.

-Please feel free to contact us using our enquiry form.
-Alternatively, please give us a call at one of the following phone numbers.
+Please feel free to contact us using our initial mortgage enquiry form.
+Alternatively, please give us a call on 01305 770650

 Money Matters FS Ltd.